pholser/annogami/README.md

 finding meta-present annotations on program elements.

 * *Annotated path*: a sequence of program elements along which Duly Noted looks for and merges annotations.
+Many Spring and JUnit 5 annotation helper methods prescribe a search path for the desired annotations; if you want a separate path, find a separate method.
+Duly Noted takes the approach of allowing for building a search path for annotations, then calling methods on the path such as `find(SingleByTypeDetector)` and `all(AllDetector)` to perform the desired operations.
+The presence level implementations from `Presence` support these detector types.

+## Capabilities to be added

 * [x] Direct presence, direct-or-indirect presence, presence, associated
   * [x] On non-classes and classes